Welcome. I am James McGillis.

 As I photographed a flowering desert paintbrush, a woman stepped forward and introduced herself to us as a local Moab resident.
 In the way typical of Moab locals, she asked if we would like her to take a group picture of us four friends.
 Of course, we accepted.
 The standing portrait you see on these pages is proof that nature inspires humans.
 While out on a hike like this, one tends to smile almost all the time.
 Although we did not string our hands together in a daisy chain, like the Ancients, we felt the camaraderie of being with friends, both old and new.

-Terry (left), Tiger, Leo and MoabJim at Millcreek, Moab, UT - Click for larger Image. (http://jamesmcgillis.com)
+Photo of Terry (left), Tiger, Leo and author, Jim McGillis (right) at Mill Creek Canyon, Moab, Utah - Click for larger Image. (http://jamesmcgillis.com)

 Many Moab rock art sites are undocumented.
-If you go to the Moab Visitors Center, they will provide you with a free self-guided tour map to Indian rock art sites, both in and around Moab.
+If you go to the Moab Information Center, they will provide you with a free self-guided tour map to Indian rock art sites, both in and around Moab.
 Since the panels on the self-guided tour are the easiest to spot, they are also the easiest to deface.
 Entire panels have been lost to vandalism and up to ninety percent of the remaining artifacts have been looted over the past century.
 For most visitors today, personal ethics preclude the defacing of rockart or removing artifacts as small as an arrowhead.
-As such, we are happy to report that rock art panel defacements in and around Moab are rare.
+As such, we are happy to report that rock art panel defacement in and around Moab are rare.

 The Moab Visitors Center is also a great resource for hikers.
 If you visit Moab, be sure to ask there about public hiking trails, including those with active streams.
 After taking the normal precautions, like having plenty of water and telling a responsible party where you are going, then get going, out of Moab and into a redrock canyon.

-Unlike Mill Creek Canyon, which we accessed midstream, most canyon hikes start at the mouth of a given streambed and then proceed up-canyon.
+Unlike Mill Creek Canyon, which we accessed midstream, most canyon hikes start at the mouth of a given stream bed and then proceed up-canyon.
 As you walk slowly up the floodplain of your canyon, note if there are any cottonwood trees alongside.
 Cottonwood trees are analogous to canaries in coalmines.
 If the canary dies, the air in the mine is unfit for humans.
 If a stand of cottonwoods dies, it is an indication that the water table in the area has sunk below the level of a cottonwood taproot.

 After assessing the health and beauty of your immediate environment, keep walking, but now look for side-canyons, rocky overhangs and dry watercourses.
 Pick any one and follow it to its source.
 Often the source of a canyon watercourse is the remains of a waterfall pool.
 Since many side streams run only after heavy rains, you will probably discover a dry story about a formerly wet existence.
 It is in such relatively well-watered spots that the Ancients camped.
 To such places, they brought their Stone Age incising tools.
 In the spirit of their pictographs, they practiced the art of storytelling.